HackBulgaria/Web-Development-with-Django/README.md

 * Authentication with Django
 * Django Rest Framework.
 Creating APIs
 * Introduction to Celery as task runner for async tasks
+* Implementing payment providers.
 * Deployment of your Django application

+## Prerequisites

+* This course is NOT for beginners - Python experience is required.
+* Frontend knowledge (HTML / CSS / JavaScript) is optional.
+We won't dive into that.

+## Problems for preparing

+In order to prepare yourself (if you need to) for the course, you can solve the following problems, from our last "Programming 101 with Python" course:

+* [Everything from week01](https://github.com/HackBulgaria/Programming101-Python-2016/tree/master/week01) - small Python functions to warm you up.
+* [Money in the bank from week11](https://github.com/HackBulgaria/Programming101-Python-2016/tree/master/week11/01-Money-In-The-Bank) - this problem is about refactoring an existing codebase in order to make it more secure.
+SQL is involved.
+* [Decorators from week10](https://github.com/HackBulgaria/Programming101-Python-2016/tree/master/week10/Decorators) - a very important Python concept.
+* [Generators from week12](https://github.com/HackBulgaria/Programming101-Python-2016/tree/master/week12/01-Generators) - another very important Python concept.